hankypoo7/The-blooket-hacks/README.md

 THANK YOU GUYS SO MUCH WE FINNALLY HIT 17 STARS.⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐ It wouldn't be possible without you guys.  :)

-Go check out @Hankypoo7 and @Snowflake-Coder-H2o´s repo here: [Our Repo](https://github.com/Snowflake-Coder-H2o/Organized-blooket-Hacks)
+Go check out @Hankypoo7 , @ZasticBraydn and @Snowflake-Coder-H2o´s repo here: [Our Repo](https://github.com/Snowflake-Coder-H2o/Organized-blooket-Hacks)

 I AM FINALLY BACK FROM VACATION.
 I can help more often now :) if you have any questions, please go to the Issues tab and ask the question there.